EmulatorJS/EmulatorJS-netplay-old/README.md

 **For developers:**

-run `cd electron` to init packages
+run `cd electron` to go in the folder

 then `npm i` to init packages